abacusmodeling/abacus-develop/docs/community/faq.md

 Run `/usr/bin/time -v mpirun -n 4 abacus`, and locate "Maximum resident set size" in the output log at the end.
 Please note that this value is the peak memory size of the main MPI process.

+**10. Why there are two sigma (smearing_sigma and dos_sigma) in some examples for dos calculation?**

+ The tag `smearing_sigma` is used for SCF calculation, and does not affect NSCF calculation.
+The tag `dos_smearing` is only used for plotting density of states, which does affect SCF or NSCF results.
+So `smearing_sigma` should not be set in dos calculation.

 [back to top](#frequently-asked-questions)

 ## Failed jobs